Logo

 Independent publishing is also a step towards building your music brand.
 You build connections with your fans, show unique features that come with every single release, and create an eye-catching profile that will become recognizable immediately.

 Music releases won't make a difference if you will do it without specific goals.
 When people share their tracks on platforms like Spotify, they do it to get a higher stream count, boost revenue, or get their content in major Spotify playlists.
-When your music appears on Release Radar or Discover Weekly, it proves that your songs are high-demanded.
+When your music appears on Release Radar or Discover Weekly, it proves that your songs are highly demanded.
 For example, if you are at the beginning of your path, your goal is to keep growing and post more music on Spotify, so the profile will look alive, and more people would like to engage with it.

 Once you decide to release albums on Spotify, you should do it according to the plan to avoid major obstacles and achieve maximum engagement on the platform.
 Check this video to understand how to release an album within six months.